How long are you going for and for what purpose?

 Every time I go to Singapore I always get a room at Santa Grand.
 Last year it was at Santa Grand Bugis which is in between two MRT Stations, which would be about 10 minutes walk to either station.
 This year I stayed at one of the Santa Grand Hotels in Chinatown which is just 5 minutes or less walk from the MRT.
 Both are very good and have clean rooms.
 Santa Grand Hotel in Chinatown did not offer free breakfast though but there are food places outside the hotel.

 The hostels would be another option.
-The hostels in Singapore are clean and safe. over 5 years ago
+The hostels in Singapore are clean and safe. about 8 years ago